patricksimpson/bushcaster-favicon/README.md

-## Testing Bushcaster (Favicon issue)
+## Testing Bushcaster

-Should be set to just run npm install && grunt bushcaster
+Should be set to just run:

+    npm install && grunt bushcaster
-Let me know what you find, thanks for checking it out.

-P.S.
-I went ahead an added the favicon hash file in question to the repo, it's currently invalid.